 Basically, unless you’re planning on using it to create some super-intricate parquet flooring patterns, you’re probably looking at a relatively inexpensive install.

 All the best vinyl plank flooring is easy to clean.
 In fact, as far as fake wood flooring goes, LVP is probably one of the easiest surfaces to maintain.

 Seriously—even some traditional types of floor tiles can be harder to clean than LVP because they’re more porous.

 Side note: if you’re ever comparing tile vs. laminate, make sure to factor in your cleaning habits.
 They can make or break the lifespan of almost any types of tile.

 Vinyl plank, and by extension SmartCore flooring, doesn’t have any special care requirements beyond a vacuum and the occasional mop.
 Just don’t use a vacuum with a beater bar or you’ll scratch your wear layer!

-SmartCore Ultra and SmartCore Pro Are Both Low-VOC Certified
+SmartCore Ultra and SmartCore Pro Are Both Low in Volatile Organic Compounds (VOC)